OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :alt: screenshot
   :align: right

-Next we'll create a shaded relief map of the elevation layer we saw earlier.
-Start by verifying that the *computational region* is set match the raster map of interest, "`elevation.10m`" in the PERMANENT mapset.
+Next we'll create a shaded relief map of the "elevation" layer we saw earlier.
+Start by verifying that the *computational region* is set match the raster map of interest, "`elevation`" in the PERMANENT mapset.
 To do this, make sure it is loaded into the layer list of the main `GIS Layer Manager` window, right click on its name and select "Set computation region from selected map(s)".
 You will notice the Layer Manage tab will switch to a text console to display the new settings.
 Click on the "*Map layers*" tab at the bottom to get back to the layer list.

-In the `Raster` menu select :menuselection:`Terrain analysis --> Shaded relief` (Terrain analysis is about half way down), and the module control dialog will appear.
-With the elevation map name selected as the input map click [*Run*].
-Now add the new `elevation.shade` *@user1* map into your layer list as you did for the `elevation.10m` map earlier, and un-tick the other raster layers.
+In the `Raster` menu select :menuselection:`Terrain analysis --> Compute shaded relief` (Terrain analysis is about half way down the `Raster` menu), and the module control dialog will appear.
+Select as the input name the "elevation" *@PERMANENT* map and as the output map you may specify "shaded_relief".
+Once done click [*Run*].
+Now you should fine the new `shaded_relief` *@user1* map added into your layer list.
+Un-tick the other raster layers to only display the newly created shaded relief raster layer.

 Watersheds and streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once again select the `elevation.10m` *@PERMANENT* map.
+Once again select the `elevation` *@PERMANENT* map.
 If you changed the
 region since the last step, again right click on the layer name and click
 on :menuselection:`Set computational region from selected map(s)` from the
-context menu.
+context menu in order to consider the full map for the watsershed calculation.

 .. note:: The wxGUI map display's view and zoom is independent and does not affect processing calculations.
 Check the computational region at any time with :menuselection:`Settings --> Region --> Display Region`; this is of fundamental importance to any raster grid operations.
 Raster maps of differing bounds and resolution will be resampled to the current computational region on-the-fly.

 Next, in the `Raster` menu
 choose :menuselection:`Hydrologic modeling --> Watershed analysis`.
 This
 will open the ``r.watershed`` module.
-Select the `elevation.10m` layer as your
+Select the `elevation` layer as your
-input map, in the 'Input options' tab set the minimum size of the exterior
+input map, in the same 'Inputs' tab set the "Minimum size of the exterior
-watershed basin *threshold* to
+watershed basin" *threshold* to
-10000 cells, then in the 'Output options' tab enter "elev.basins" for the
+10000 cells, then in the 'Outputs' tab enter "elev.basins" for the "Name for
-watershed basin option and "elev.streams" for the stream segments option
+basins raster map" *basins* option and "elev.streams" for the "Name for
-just below it.
+output stream segments raster map" *streams* option just below it.
 Then click [*Run*].

 Back in the `GIS Layer Manager` window check that those two new raster maps are
 in the layer list and make sure that the basins map is ticked for display in
 the box to the left of the layer name.
 You might untick the streams map for now.
 Next, right click on the "`elev.basins`" raster map layer name and
 select "`Change opacity level`".
 Set it to about 50% which will re-render the
 Map Display.
-Drag a map layer (such as the earlier shaded relief map) to
+Drag a map layer (such as the earlier created shaded relief map)
-lower down in the layer list if you wish for it to be drawn behind the watershed
+to lower down in the layer list if you wish for it to be drawn behind the
-basins map layer, and make sure to tick its visibility box to view it as a backdrop.
+watershed basins map layer, and make sure to tick its visibility box to
+view it as a backdrop.

 .. image:: ../../images/screenshots/800x600/grass-watersheds.png
   :scale: 50 %
   :alt: screenshot
   :align: left

-In the `GIS Layer Manager` window click on the second button in from the right
+In the `GIS Layer Manager` window click on the `Add various overlays` button
-on the top row and `Add a grid layer`.
-For size of grid put 0:03 for 0 degrees and
+and `Add grid layer`.
+For size of grid put 5000 (in map units, here meter).
-3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic
+..
+MN comment: UNUSED  0:03 for 0 degrees and 3 minutes (format is D:M:S), then in the "Optional" tab tick Draw geographic grid.
-grid and press :guilabel:`Ok` and re-render.
-You may need to drag the new grid layer
-higher up on the layer list to see it.
+Once done press :guilabel:`OK`.
+Optionally you may change the colors for
+the grid lines and the text labels.

 To add a scalebar go to the `Map Display` window and press the "Add
 map elements" button to the right of where you selected the Profile tool
-earlier and select "Add scalebar and north arrow" then click :guilabel:`Ok`.
+earlier and select "Show/hide scalebar" then click :guilabel:`Ok`.
 A scalebar will appear in the top left of the map canvas.
-Drag it down to the bottom left.
+Drag it down to the bottom right.

+..
+MN comment: UNUSED TOO MANY BASINS
   From the same toolbar menu select
   "Add legend" and in the instructions window click the `Set Options`
   button to set the raster map name to create the legend for.
 If you
   pick the `elev.basins` map you will want to set the *Thinning factor* to
   10 in the `Advanced` tab, and the *Placement* position to `5,95,2,5` in
   the `Optional` tab.
 After you are done click :guilabel:`Ok` and :guilabel:`Ok` again.
   Drag your new legend over to the right side of the map canvas.

 Now you may be thinking to yourself that these fonts are a bit bare.
 That's easily fixed in the `GIS Layer Manager` menus